mathurah/syde-223-lecture-notes/Trees/AVL-trees.md

 - A is alpha's left
 - B is A's right
 - Call single left rotation with input (A)
-- Call single right totation with input(alpha)
+- Call single right rotation with input(alpha)